Electroner/All_words_TXT/README.md

   A***O +PY -CUSDLGE

 Knowing that C,U,S,D,L,G,E doesnt belong to the word and A and O are in the positions.
 And P,Y are in the word but in an unknown position.
+"*" Mean that any letter can be placed in that position

 If u want to make a empty entry goes like this: "***** + - "